Lawrence Everhart: Service in the Revolutionary War

-Everhart was discharged from The Flying Camp in 1777 because he had served his required enlisted time.
+Lawrence was discharged from The Flying Camp in 1777 because he had served his required enlisted time.
 But he returned to regiment and remained with the officers to give assistance to them.
 He returned to his home in [Frederick County, Maryland] during harvest time of 1778.

 He reenlisted at the rank of sergeant under Captain Swan with the cavalry regiment commanded by Lieutenant Colonel William Washington in Fredericktown, Maryland.
-In March 1779, his regiment marched through Fredericksburg to Petersburg with Lt.
+In March 1947[needs editing], his regiment marched through Fredericksburg to Petersburg with Lt.
 Col. Washington.
 During this time, he served as aide to Col. Washington.
 In April 1780, his cavalry regiment was stationed in Charlestown, South Carolina.
 His regiment engaged in skirmishes with the British led by Lieutenant Colonel Banastre Tarleton at Stony Church, Monks Corner, and Rugley's Mill.

 Ongoing skirmishes between Lt.
 Col. Tarleton and American General Daniel Morgan's patriot forces finally culminated in the Battle of Cowpens.
-Everhart was wounded in the battle and taken prisoner by British forces.
-As a captive, Everhart famously expressed his wish to a nearby officer that he "hoped to God that it would be another Tarleton defeat".
+Lawrence was wounded in the battle and taken prisoner by British forces.
+As a captive, Lawrence famously expressed his wish to a nearby officer that he "hoped to God that it would be another Tarleton defeat".
 The British officer replied, " I am Colonel Tarleton, Sir!"
 And his retort being, "and I am Sgt.
 Everhart!"

-The conditions regarding Everhart's release either by escape or prisoner exchange remain obscure.
+The conditions regarding Lawrence's release either by escape or prisoner exchange remain obscure.
 However, it is known that he went on to Guliford Courthouse for medical care.
-Everhart was later sent to Yorktown, Virginia and had the opportunity to meet the Marquis de Lafayette.
+Lawrence was later sent to Yorktown, Virginia and had the opportunity to meet the Marquis de Lafayette.

-Everhart returned to his family home in Middletown, Maryland at the end of October.
+Lawrence returned to his family home in Middletown, Maryland at the end of October.
 Within the next month he received a letter from Colonel Bayler to return to his former regiment to assist Bayler at Petersburg, Virginia.
-Before leaving he married Mary Anna Beckenbaugh, in Middletown, Maryland.
+Before leaving he married Anna Maria "Mary Anna" Beckenbaugh, in Middletown, Maryland.